usagimaru/MacAppSettingsUI/README.md

 ## Core Files

-- `SettingsPaneViewController`
+- `SettingsWindow`
-The base view controller for setting pane.
-You can use this class to customize your own.
+Window for Settings window.

 - `SettingsWindowController`
 WindowController for Settings window.
-You do not need to edit.

 - `SettingsTabViewController`
 WindowController’s contentViewController.

-You do not need to edit.
+- `SettingsPaneViewController`
+The base view controller for setting pane.
+You can use this class to customize your own.

 ## Install